 Moreover, there has recently been heightened governmental scrutiny over the manner in which manufacturers set prices for their marketed products, which has resulted in several Congressional inquiries and proposed and enacted federal and state legislation designed to, among other things, bring more transparency to product pricing, review the relationship between pricing and manufacturer patient programs, and reform government program reimbursement methodologies for pharmaceutical products.
-The likelihood of success of these and other reforms initiated by the Trump administration is unclear, particularly in light of the new Biden administration.
+Further, we expect that additional healthcare reform measures will be adopted in the future, particularly in light of the new presidential administration.